Bass has chance to make history in Los Angeles mayoral race - KESQ

 She’s highlighted her early work as a physician assistant in the emergency room and her experience bringing together Black and Latino community organizers in South LA in the early 1990s to address the root causes of crime and the crack epidemic through the nonprofit she founded, Community Coalition.
 She has also pointed to her role as a dealmaker when she led the California State Assembly after the 2008 financial crisis — making budget decisions that earned her a John F. Kennedy Profile in Courage Award in 2010.

-Bass and Caruso headed into the city’s mayoral primary Tuesday as the likely top-two vote getters, who would advance to the November ballot if no candidate won a majority outright.
-Caruso, who campaigned on his status as an outsider, had been accused by Bass and other rivals of trying to “buy” the office.
+Bass and Caruso had headed into Election Day as the likely top-two vote getters.
+The race now won’t be decided until November, with neither Caruso nor Bass able to win more than 50% of the vote Tuesday night.

+Caruso, a former Republican and billionaire who has spent more than $40 million driving his tough-on-crime message, had been accused by Bass and other rivals of trying to “buy” the office.

 “I don’t care how much money you spend, it’s the power of the people that win,” Bass said through a megaphone during one of her campaign stops Tuesday evening.